 The following technical prerequisites have to be met in order to monitor this scenario:

-SAP Cloud Platform Integration for data services represents the integration layer of a hybrid scenario.
+SAP Cloud Integration for data services represents the integration layer of a hybrid scenario.
 Monitoring it is relevant for all hybrid scenarios using this integration form.
-For SAP Cloud Platform Integration for data services we can collect exceptions in the tasks running in the service.
+For SAP Cloud Integration for data services we can collect exceptions in the tasks running in the service.

 Which tasks are relevant depends on the integrated solution and the data that is integrated.